oliver-oloughlin/kvdex/README.md

 - CRUD operations for selected and ranged documents with strong typing.
 - Primary (unique) and secondary (non-unique) indexing.
 - Extensible model strategy (Zod supported).
-- Serialized, compressed and segmented storage for large objects that exceed the native size limit.
+- Serialized, compressed and segmented storage for large objects.
-- Listen for real-time data updates.
+- Listen to real-time data updates.
 - Support for pagination and filtering.
 - Message queues at database and collection level with topics.
 - Support for atomic operations.